 Professional training and membership

-I am a registered member of the BACP and uphold its ethical framework.
-I have a Counselling Diploma in Professional Studies (accredited training) and a Certificate in Counselling from the University of the West of England, Bristol.
+I am a registered member of the BACP.
+I have a Counselling Diploma in Professional Studies (accredited training) from the University of the West of England, Bristol.
 I have an enhanced DBS certificate - working with children and adults, clinical supervision, liability insurance and am committed to ongoing professional development.

 I have completed additional training to work with young people aged 11 and over, Counselling for Young People (from the University of the West of England).

 Other training includes